stdevel/check_spacewalk_currency/README.md

 # check_spacewalk_currency
-`check_spacewalk_currency` is a Nagios/Icinga plugin for checking patch currency of hosts managed by Spacewalk, Red Hat Satellite 5.x or SUSE Manager.
+`check_spacewalk_currency` is a Nagios / Icinga plugin for checking patch currency of hosts managed by Spacewalk, Red Hat Satellite 5.x or SUSE Manager.

 The script checks the patch currency of one or multiple systems.
 The following information are gathered by accesing Spacewalk, Red Hat Satellite 5.x or SUSE Manager:
 - Outstanding package update counter per category: